walidshaari/hybrid-eks-cp-localzone/README.md

   --parameters ParameterKey=EKSClusterName,ParameterValue=eks-cluster ParameterKey=NumWorkerNodes,ParameterValue=2  ParameterKey=KeyPairName,ParameterValue=eks-keypair ParameterKey=Region,ParameterValue=us-west-2 ParameterKey=LocalZones,ParameterValue=us-west-2-lax-1a
 ```

->**Note**
 > When you observe the `StackId` prompt appearing in your terminal, it indicates that the execution of your CloudFormation has been initiated successfully.
 This prompt serves as a confirmation that your CloudFormation stack has started to execute.

 - Wait for 10-15 mins for the CloudFormation to create all resources "CREATE_COMPLETE" status for the stack.